leomotors/hw-syn-lab-final-project/README.md

 - Display Text on VGA Monitor
   - Minimum 8 characters per line ✅
   - Minimum 1 line ✅
-- Use Switch to send one byte data ✅
 - UART Communication between two Basys 3 boards ✅
+- Reset Switch ✅
+- Use Switch and Send Button as input ✅
+- Laptop's Keyboard (USB UART) as input ✅

 ## Usage

 - Synthesis and upload to both boards and keep connection between laptop and its board
 - Connect each board to VGA Monitor
 - Using J1 and L2 pin (Pmod connectors) for UART between boards, connect TX to RX and RX to TX
-- When data is sent from Laptop A to Board A, Board A will forward the data to Board B using Pmod ports, when Board B receives the data, it will display the text on the VGA Monitor and also laptop B terminal
+- When data is sent from Laptop A to Board A or send button is pressed, Board A will forward the data to Board B using Pmod ports, when Board B receives the data, it will display the text on the VGA Monitor and also laptop B terminal
 - This work the sames in other direction

 ## Software